Roy214/sssd-healthcheck/README.md

   - Check if sssd backend is going offline.
   - Check if any of the sssd service is getting killed by watchdog.
   - Check if the login is being denied by AD-GPO.
+  - Use sssctl analyze tool to anlayze the log.